clydemcqueen/flock2/README.md

 #### filter_node

-`flock_vlam` computes a camera pose from ArUco markers placed in the environment, and `filter_node` uses a Kalman filter to estimate odometry from successive camera poses.
+`fiducial_vlam` computes a camera pose from ArUco markers placed in the environment, and `filter_node` uses a Kalman filter to estimate odometry from successive camera poses.

 ##### Subscribed topics